of Biosystem Dynamics (LBD)

 and synthetic gene engineering.
 This research aims to understand how

-genes and genetic circuits are regulated, and by understanding the
+genes and genetic circuits are regulated and unravel their

 of synthetic circuits for regulating cellular processes.

 Our team (stuck in the office) in December 2016